 If the submitted XML files do not meet the standards, PBGC will provide vendors/developers with the resulting error messages and will provide any necessary assistance.
 If the XML files submitted by a software vendor/developer meet the standards, PBGC will assign a unique vendor identification number that must be included in all XML files created by a vendor's/developer's software.

 Note: The assignment of this number simply means that the sample XML files submitted met the PBGC-defined standards.
 It does not mean that all XML files produced by a software product will be valid.
-For this reason, we strongly recommend that vendors/developers produce a wide variety of premium filing XML files and test them using the Schema Validation Service.
+For this reason, we strongly recommend that vendors/developers produce a wide variety of premium filing XML files and test them using the My PAA Upload Filing Schema Validation service.
 See Sample PBGC Premium Filings in XML Format for more information about the types of filings premium filing software should be able to produce.

 To receive a vendor identification number that is valid for submission of Comprehensive Filings (for plan years starting 2021), the following types of filings must be submitted to PBGC for verification: